Coarse Q-learning: Indifference, Indeterminacy, and Instability: Illustrations

 \section{Illustrations}

-We illustrate the dynamics of the CPAL model using several examples based on a decision tree shown in Fig. \ref{fig:multiple-tree} where the decision-maker Alice operates with two similarity classes.
-At the root $r$, nature chooses one of three nodes $\omega_1$, $\omega_2$ and $\omega_3$, each with equal probability.
-At node $\omega_1$, Alice encounters a binary choice between alternatives $L_1$ and $R_1$.
-At nodes $\omega_2$ and $\omega_3$, Alice encounters trivial unary choices, involving $L_2$ and $R_3$ respectively.
-The set of alternatives is partitioned into two similarity classes, $L$ = $\{L_1, L_2\}$ and $R$ = $\{R_1, R_3\}$.
-We examine three distinct scenarios by altering the payoffs associated with the alternatives at the trivial unary choice nodes, specifically $\mathbf{z_2}$ for $L_2$ at $\omega_2$ and $\mathbf{z_3}$ for $R_3$ at $\omega_3$, while keeping the payoffs for the alternatives at the binary choice node $\omega_1$ constant.
+We now illustrate the range of CQL dynamics through a few numerical examples, which the subsequent analysis in Sec.~\ref{sec:results} formalizes.
+The first two are based on a decision tree in Fig.~\ref{fig:multiple-tree} with two similarity classes.
+At the root $r$, Nature chooses one of three menus $\omega_1$, $\omega_2$ and $\omega_3$, uniformly at random.
+In $\omega_1$, Alice encounters a binary choice between alternatives $L_1$ and $R_1$.
+In menus $\omega_2$ and $\omega_3$, Alice encounters degenerate singleton choices, involving $L_2$ and $R_3$ respectively.
+The set of alternatives is partitioned into two classes, $L$ = $\{L_1, L_2\}$ and $R$ = $\{R_1, R_3\}$.
+We examine two distinct scenarios by altering the expected payoffs associated with alternatives in the singleton menus, specifically $z_2$ for $L_2$ and $z_3$ for $R_3$, while keeping the expected payoffs for alternatives in the binary menu unchanged.